BRAINWASHED is produced and directed by Nina Menkes

 BRAINWASHED has been honored with screenings at major international film festivals including Sundance, the Berlinale, CPH:DOX, BFI-London, IDFA, Ambulante, Frameline, Karlovy Vary and the Viennale, among many others, was named on multiple BEST OF 2022 and 2023 Lists including Film Comment, IMDB, Roger Ebert, Screen Slate, The Guardian, NPR, Sight & Sound Magazine and The Association of Women Film Journalists who also cited the film as an “Outstanding Achievement by a Woman in the FIlm Industry”.

-Menkes (b.
-1963) holds an MFA in Film Production from UCLA (1989), is a directing member of The Academy of Motion Picture Arts and Sciences and is a member of the faculty at California Institute of the Arts.
+Menkes holds an MFA in Film Production from UCLA.
+She is a directing member of The Academy of Motion Picture Arts and Sciences and has taught at leading film schools including USC School of Cinematic Arts, CalArts and the FTII in India.

 For further information & filmography, visit ninamenkes.com